Logo for Piano Play It

 The Chord Construction of a Seventh Chord

 The story of the seventh chord moves in two different dimensions.
-The first direction is to define the chord as a clear dominant chord and the other is to add color to the chord.
+The first direction is to define the chord as a clear dominant chord and the other is to add colour to the chord.
 We're going to talk about both aspects here.

 Adding the seventh note to the dominant chord (fifth degree)